asimojs/asimo/README.md

     add(a: number, b: number): number;
 }

-// interface id token associated to the typescript interface export const CalculatorIID = interfaceId<Calculator>("asimo.src.tests.Calculator");
+// interface id token that associates a string namespace (the runtime token) to the typescript interface export const CalculatorIID = interfaceId<Calculator>("asimo.src.tests.Calculator");
 ```